 Minor typos in the name or sending domain of an individual associated with your organization may be a sign of whaling, phishing, or another form of attack.
 An individual within an organization may be a "walking target" to cybercrime collectives based on his/her organizational role.

-Individuals with access to sensitive employee data, protected customer information, cardholder data, or finances, may be more likely to be targeted by criminals.
+Criminals may target individuals with access to sensitive employee data, protected customer information, cardholder data, or finances.

 4. Stand Ready for the Future